andrewjmead/wpsites/README.md

 Each item in the array represents a template that you can use when creating a new site.
 The only requirement for a template is that you give it a name by setting a value for `name`.
 Everything else is optional.

 The default config file above has three templates.
-The first template is a barebones template that just define a name.
+The first template is a barebones template that just defines a name.
 The second template uses `enable_multisite` to create a WordPress multisite.
 The final template uses a few more options to customize the WordPress version, theme, and plugins.

 Check out all the [template options](#template-options) below to see what's possible.